 The average surgery requires 2 - 3 weeks time off before resuming your normal activities.
 What responsibilities will you not be able to attend to during your down time?
 This may involve scheduling time off work for most people or organising childcare for those with your children.
 Factor these in and make sure you have a back up incase things don't quite go as planned.

 Lastly, have you thought about life after surgery?
-Be mentally prepared for the changes you'll have to go through.
+Be mentally prepared for the changes you'll have to go through both mentally and physically.
 Will your new look effect any existing relationships?
 Are you prepared for the attention that your new body may attract?
 Will you have to buy a whole new wardrobe and make changes to your diet to support your new body?
 Thinking ahead and trying to envision the bigger picture can reduce any unexpected surprises and ensure you are well prepared for the outcome.

 2. How To Find The Right Surgeon